christianengineer/christianengineer.github.io/_posts/2023-11-23-homesmart-ai-for-smart-homes.md

 ---
-title: HomeSmart AI for Smart Homes
 date: 2023-11-23
+description: We will be using TensorFlow for deep learning models, scikit-learn for machine learning algorithms, and OpenCV for image recognition in our HomeSmart AI project.
+These libraries provide robust tools for data processing, model training, and optimization.
+layout: article
 permalink: posts/homesmart-ai-for-smart-homes
-layout: article
+title: Energy Optimization, HomeSmart AI for Smart Homes
 ---

 **AI HomeSmart AI for Smart Homes Repository**